 Study the Word of God Bible Verse

-Bible study is a key piece in our Christian walk.
+Bible study is a key piece in our Christian walk and spiritual growth.
 False teachers are everywhere and when we know Scripture, they cannot deceive us.

 Bible study helps us be better servants and see the world as He does.

-There are many Bible verses that speak about studying God’s Word to encourage you to dig in with this new tool.
+There are many Bible verses that speak about studying God’s Word to encourage you to dig in with this powerful tool.
 Here are just a few:

 “For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints, and marrow; it judges the thoughts and attitudes of the heart.”